Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 - How To Write High-Quality Content That’s Relevant

 - 12 Ways To Change The Way Customers Make Purchase Decisions

 - One-Off Advertising vs. Content Marketing: What Works And When

 Who says we are ever short of ebook topic ideas?

-10. Find a topic in your niche where leading experts have a range of opinions: curate and compile into an ebook
+10. Curate an ebook on your niche topic where experts have a range of opinions

 Instead of looking at your own blog posts as inspiration-starters, how about picking about 25 passages from the blog posts of other noted authors and compiling them into a curated ebook?